Throw Pillow Layouts for Boat Cabin Beds

 Unlike a land-based bedroom, there’s less circulation space, generally lot's of timber and any furniture is usually built in.
 A great grouping of throw pillows can pull it all together.
-You can stack, prop, mix sizes, add different shapes, go symmetrical, or just pile them on with abandon.
+You can stack them, prop them up, mix sizes, add different shapes, go symmetrical, or just pile them on with abandon.
 We don't recommend the last option.

 Here are our 5 true, tried and tested throw pillow layouts for Double, Queen & King size beds.

 To create the perfect sanctuary, you need to start with properly fitting sheets, a duvet/doona or bed cover and good pillows.
 Now to add the designer edge, you’ll need to accessorise with some decorative throw pillows.

 That doesn’t mean you should use hundreds of frilled throw pillows, remember it’s a boat and at night you'll need to put them somewhere.
 So, if you're tight for space use less pillows.
 As a rule of thumb, not including the pillows you sleep on, there should be a maximum of 7 Euro pillows and throw pillows for a King, 6 for a Queen, 5 for a Double and just 1 plus pullman or bunk you may be able to add 1 Euro for a twin cabin bed.